junxit/us-congress-bills-115/metadata.md

 - 2018-05-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 395.
 - 2018-05-16 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2731; text: CR S2731)
 - 2018-05-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S2731; text: CR S2731)
+- 2018-05-17 — Message on Senate action sent to the House.
+- 2018-05-17 — Received in the House.
+- 2018-05-17 — Referred to the House Committee on the Judiciary.